DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Introduction

-On the other hand, technologies in vision-language navigation and voice-controlled robots have made significant progress~\cite{chang2021learning,huang2022visual,ahn2022saycan}.
-These navigation agents are able to perform various tasks according to natural language commands such as ``Bring me a cup.'' with simple onboard sensors.
+More broadly, technologies in vision-language navigation and voice-controlled robots have made significant progress~\cite{chang2021learning,huang2022visual,ahn2022saycan}.
+These navigation agents are able to perform various tasks according to natural language commands such as ``bring me a cup'' with simple onboard sensors.
 This is usually achieved by encoding visual landmarks in a semantic map and associating language with these landmarks during navigation, which is referred to as visual-language grounding~\cite{huang2022visual,shah2022lmnav}.
 However, these general-purpose frameworks assume that humans can provide step-by-step navigation instructions.
-Thus, they are not built for PwVI that often need help in perceiving the environment and planning paths.
-Although attempts have been made to integrate vision or language models in wayfinding~\cite{guerreiro2019cabot,saha2019closing,yang2022seeway}, how to build a guiding robot that can intuitively exchange semantic information with users remains an open challenge.
+These systems are not built for PwVI, who often need help perceiving the environment and planning paths.
+Thus, building a robot guide that can intuitively exchange semantic information with users remains an open challenge.

 In this paper, we propose \modelName, a \textbf{D}ialogue-based \textbf{R}obot for \textbf{A}ssistive navigation with visual-language \textbf{G}r\textbf{o}u\textbf{n}ding.
-In Fig.~\ref{fig:overview}, \modelName uses speech to communicate with the user and a physical handle for navigation guidance.
+In Fig.~\ref{fig:overview}, since PwVIs have limited vision, \modelName uses speech to communicate with the user and a physical handle for fully autonomous navigation guidance.
 The dialogue and navigation can be executed simultaneously.
 When the user gives a speech command, Speech Recognition (SR) and Natural Language Understanding (NLU) modules first extract the user's intents and desired destinations.
-The main grounding functionalities include: (1) finding users' desired destinations with a visual-language model~\cite{radford2021lclip} and guiding them to the destinations; (2) describing nearby objects with an object detector~\cite{zhou2022detecting}; and (3) answering questions from users using a Visual Question Answering (VQA) model~\cite{antol2015vqa}.
-With dialogue and grounding, \modelName can effectively navigate users to their desired destinations and help them gain awareness of their surroundings in an intuitive manner.
+The user command does not have any templates or constraints on vocabulary or expressions.
+Based on the outputs of NLU, one of the following grounding functionalities is triggered: (1) finding users' desired destinations with a visual-language model~\cite{radford2021lclip} and guiding them to the destinations; (2) describing nearby objects; and (3) answering questions from users.
+With (2) and (3), \modelName can help users gain awareness of their surroundings during navigation.